 Day-neutral strawberries have been categorized as either weak or strong because each cultivar varies in its ability to flower during the summer.

-Strong day-neutrals are said to produce both runners and blooms sparsely during the summer, and flowers form on the runners and plants are smaller with fewer crowns.
+Strong, day-neutrals are said to produce both runners and blooms sparsely during the summer, have flowers form on the runners, and plants that are smaller with fewer crowns.

 Growing Day-Neutral Strawberries